 Your plan should include key dates to release/post your content (think Black Friday, Cyber Monday, etc) and you should also plan the keywords and search terms to use with your content and imagery.

-Your content should be relevant at all times (don’t base your content on products or services you can’t offer), base your content on topics or products you sell and make use of the latest trends and find a way to link those trends directly or indirectly to your products and services.
+Your content should be relevant at all times (don’t base your content on products or services you can’t offer).
+Base your content on topics or products you sell and make use of the latest trends.
+In addition to finding a way to link those trends directly or indirectly to your products and services.

 There might be no need to try and re-invent the wheel… look at your analytics data from last year and see what products sold well, how people found those landing pages, the types of search terms people used and how well your landing pages converted in to sales.